CNN Chairman and CEO Chris Licht is out after a brief and tumultuous tenure - KESQ

 On Wednesday morning, Licht was informed that he was being relieved of his duties as CNN’s top executive, a person familiar with the matter said.
 The top two leaders of CNN’s communications department, Kris Coratti Kelly and Matt Dornic, as well as Licht’s chief of staff, Devan Cayea, will also depart the company, the person said.

 Licht was notably not present in the Wednesday meeting in which Zaslav announced his departure.
 The press release issued by Warner Bros.
-Discovery about his exit did not include a comment from Licht and he also did not immediately return requests for comment.
+Discovery about his exit did not include a comment from Licht.

 Zaslav, who took responsibility for the chaos that has gripped CNN in recent months, said that Licht’s job was “never going to be easy” and praised his “amazing career,” wishing him well on his future endeavors.